Solving wordle with grep

 this command uses regex quantifier to exclude all words that contain

-character more than once
+an i character more than once

 grep -vE '([^i]*i){2,}'